 In St. Pete/Clearwater, each sunset over the Gulf of Mexico paints a scene as unique as the beaches that line its shores.
-The spectrum presents many possibilities for beach getaways near Tampa – from remote islands and laid-back beach towns to scenes full of sun-seekers.
+This spectrum presents many possibilities for beach getaways – from remote islands and laid-back beach towns to beaches full of sun-seekers.
 Whether you’re looking for a lively game of beach volleyball or quiet wildlife viewing, you’ll find the perfect beach in the St. Pete/Clearwater area.
 Which fits your mood?
 Whatever beach you choose, remember to be courteous, kind and responsible on your visit.
 Find some great tips on how to visit our beaches safely and responsibly here.

 Note: Beaches are listed from north to south.

 1. Honeymoon Island State Park